Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Data Analysis and Interpretation

 Since the afterglow light curve shown in Figure\,\ref{fig:LC} does not show a peak, the blast wave deceleration time must be $T_{\rm dec}<10^2$\,s.
 We use this constraint along with Equation~\,(\ref{eq:Ekiso-constraint}), to constrain the ISM density in terms of the shock microphysical parameters, with $n>n_{\min}$,

-assuming that $\Gamma_0=100$, which is the minimum LF needed for an on-axis burst to overcome the compactness problem and emit a GRB.
-SGRBs are typically found with significant offsets from the centers of their respective host galaxies, with 50 percent showing an offset in excess of 5\,kpc \citep[e.g.][]{Fong-Berger-13,OConnor2022}.
+assuming that $\Gamma_0=100\,\Gamma_{0,2}$, which is the minimum LF needed for an on-axis burst to overcome the compactness problem and emit a GRB.
+SGRBs are typically found with significant offsets from the centers of their respective host galaxies, with 50 percent showing an offset in excess of 5~kpc \citep[e.g.][]{Fong-Berger-13,OConnor2022}.
 The ISM density is then expected to be low with $10^{-3}\lesssim n ({\rm cm}^{-3}) \lesssim 1$ \citep{Berger2014,OConnor2020}.
+In fact, \citet{OConnor2020} find that the central 60 per cent of SGRBs in their sample have ISM densities in the range $10^{-4}\lesssim n_{\rm ISM}/{\rm cm^{-3}}\lesssim 10^{-1.5}$ and only a minute fraction have densities above $1\,{\rm cm^{-3}}$.
+Therefore, the minimum ISM density found for this source (see MCMC fit below) represents the extreme and may even disfavour a compact binary merger scenario.

 The optical band is above the peak synchrotron frequency of the minimal energy electrons, which is given by \citet{Granot2002} as

 and this constraint gives a weak lower limit on $\epsilon_B > \epsilon_{B,\min}$,